cap-js/docs/cds/cdl.md

 }
 ```

-If the element has an enum tpye, you can use the enum symbol instead of a literal value:
+If the element has an enum type, you can use the enum symbol instead of a literal value:
 ```cds
 type Status : String enum {open; closed;}
 entity Order {